National frameworks to address hate crime in Romania

 Hate crime capacity building

-In 2016, Romania implemented ODIHR's Training Against Hate Crimes for Law Enforcement (TAHCLE) Programme.
+In 2016 and 2024, Romania implemented ODIHR's Training Against Hate Crimes for Law Enforcement (TAHCLE) Programme.